White Marl

-The White Marl Taino site is an archaeological site between Kingston and Spanish town of Jamaica.
+The White Marl site is a Taíno archaeological site between Kingston and Spanish town of Jamaica.
 Several archaeological studies in Jamaica have contributed to public knowledge regarding Amerindians.
-Across the entire island, the Archaeological Society of Jamaica has conducted excavations and surveys of Arawak sites since 1965.
+Across the entire island, the Archaeological Society of Jamaica has conducted excavations and surveys of Indigenous sites since 1965.
 This archaeological settlement is composed of 18th and 19th-century British sugar estates and plantations.
 Several descriptions of the settlement have been accounted for by several archaeologists over time.
 Some of these studies include an archaeological study conducted by Robert Randolph Howard, Charles Cotter, and Richard Hill.
 Richard Hill made the first description of the White Marl site detailing pottery, human remains, and large amounts of animal life including marine mollusks and duties.
 These indigenous sites have been found to be composed of three main features: petroglyphs, caves, and midden deposits.
 There is also often an absence of ceremonial structures, ball courts, and large plazas.
-The caves explored have been compiled of Arawak remains suggesting the use of caves as burial sites by the Taino communities.
-Through studying these burial sites significant evidence has been found to establish that during the early colonial occupation of Jamaica adventure the White Marl was still inhabited during the Spanish’s time with the island.
+The caves explored have been compiled of Indigenous remains suggesting the use of caves as burial sites by the Taíno communities.
+Through studying these burial sites significant evidence has been found to establish that during the early colonial occupation of Jamaica adventure the White Marl was still inhabited during the Spanish's time with the island.
 There has been a considerate discovery regarding Jamaican pottery.
 Influences of Haitian and Cuban pottery have been identified in the recovered Jamaican pottery artifacts.

 History

-Despite frequent interactions between Taino society and Spanish settlers, there is little existence and recollection of these occurrences in the narratives written by various settlers.
-The White Marl settlement was an essential resource for early Taino communities.
+Despite frequent interactions between Taíno society and Spanish settlers, there is little existence and recollection of these occurrences in the narratives written by various settlers.
+The White Marl settlement was an essential resource for early Taíno communities.
 The village of Maima is positioned on top of a hillside above the coastal plain.
-Research from 2014 and 2015 introduces that through leveled platforms and artificial terraces for house construction, the Taino people were able to achieve this settlement.
+Research from 2014 and 2015 introduces that through leveled platforms and artificial terraces for house construction, the Taíno people were able to achieve this settlement.
 The government of Jamaica purchased the 300 acre plantation in 1971 in order to preserve, examine and protect the valuable information attainable through the exploration of one of the earliest dated heritage parks in the country.

 The White Marl Site was located amongst the Fresh River and Rio Cobre and was one the larger villages in the densely populated area.
 This highlights the importance of the site as a sociocultural hotspot for the social networks of precolonial Jamaica.

 An avid archaeologist in the 1940s, Charles Cotter also documented several groups of indigenous people scattered across the region.
 Spain offered and provided archaeological expertise and funding in order to conduct research on the first Spanish colony and these test excavations expanded to the White Marl site in 1982.